mcjazzyfunky/js-surface/README.md

 by function `createElement`.
 Return true or false.

-#### isNode(it)

-Checks whether `it` is a valid item for the children arguments for `createElement`.
-Valid nodes are: undefined, null, booleans, number, strings, arrays and other iterables and virtual element that have been ´createElement´.

-Return true or false.

 #### defineComponent(config): Function

 Components are basically defined the folowing way (be aware that you will NOT have to